Lazarus2179/Milestone-Project-1/README.md

 ## Contributing
-We welcome contributions from the community to help improve _Special needs Car Seats_ and make it even more valuable for individuals seeking addiction recovery resources.
+We welcome contributions from the community to help improve _Special needs car seats_ and make it even more valuable for individuals seeking addiction recovery resources.

 If you would like to contribute, please follow these guidelines: